Jump to section

 Hugging is a surprisingly effective way to combat stress.
 It releases oxytocin, which is the “love hormone” that’s responsible for bonding.

 It also reduces blood pressure and the stress hormone norepinephrine.
-This activates the relaxation response.
+This hormone activates the relaxation response, helping to quickly calm you.

 Prevention is better than the cure, and stress is no exception.
 Use these preventive strategies to reduce long-term stress.